Duncan-Maganga/FUTURE_CS_003/Secure File Sharing System.md

 5. **Global Access Ngrok**
 This serves as a public gateway and lets remote users to test uploading/downloading files to the app while the system enforces encryption with Master Key + DEKs.

+### Use of ngrok for Global access

+**What is ngrok**
+- Ngrok is a tool that provide a secure tunnel to your local machine, allowing it to be accessed globaly via public URl.

+**Why Ngrok**
+- **Zero-configuration tunneling:** Instantly expose local servers to the web withiout firewal or network configuration.
+- **HTTPS tunneling:** Encrypted connection to ensure secure access.

 **Installing (Ngrok)**

 Register Ngrok from their website and get the authentication key.